zenna/CounterfactualFairness.jl/README.md

 It enables the user to do the following -
 - Produce a fully-specified causal model from a dataset.
-- Build a causal graph manually.
+- Build a causal graph by adding the exogenous and endogenous variables.
-- Apply the causal model to a context.
 - Compute interventions and counterfactuals.
 - Train a model to be counterfactually fair.
-- Verify counterfactual fairness.
+- Compute counterfactual effect and verify counterfactual fairness.

+The package also provides methods to compute counterfactuals and train models as given in the MLJ framework.

+For an introduction to the package, see [here](https://nextjournal.com/archanarw/counterfactualfairnessjl)

 # Installation